Logan-Hansen/PokemonCrystal/README.md

 --------------------
 - [X] Ghost type is now Special and Dark is now Physical
 - [X] Trade evolutions by level - Machoke, Haunter, Graveler, Kadabra @ lvl 36
-- [X] Trade with item evolutions as if it was a stone
+- [X] Trade evolutions that require item now work as if it was a stone
 - [X] Slight buff to some trainer types (and fix Rival getting weaker DVs in some fights)
-- [X] Goldenrod Move Tutor now there every day, allows unlimited purchases, and charges money instead of coins
+- [X] Goldenrod Move Tutor now there every day once you beat elite four, allows unlimited purchases, and charges money instead of coins
 - [X] Updated movesets for Pokemon
 - [X] Base stat changes to rebalance and increase usability
-- [X] Dex entries for Raikou, Entei, and Suicune marked as seen when you wake them up to make tracking them easier.
+- [X] Dex entries for Raikou, Entei, and Suicune marked as seen by Eusine when you wake them up to make tracking them easier.
 - [X] nurse joy turns you to face the other way when done
 - [X] daycare man appears outside the fence
 - [X] odd egg has decent dvs - will either be 15/15/15/15 or 15/10/10/10 Shiny